 Toronto Parking Tickets | How To Pay Fines Online

-The City of Toronto will add a ' ' of if you don't request a screening review or pay your ticket within 30 days.
+The City of Toronto will add a ' late payment fee ' of $26.58 if you don't request a screening review or pay your ticket within 30 days.
 This fee also applies if payment is not made within 30 days of the final payment date after a screening or hearing review.

-A ' ' of will be applied if a penalty notice and fees are not paid within 60 calendar days after the penalty and fees become due.
+A ' plate denial fee ' of $26.58 will be applied if a penalty notice and fees are not paid within 60 calendar days after the penalty and fees become due.
 After the plate denial fee is issued, the fine can only be paid at Service Ontario.
 Toronto does not send reminders about your parking violation after plate denial.